karanlohia98/NodejsApi/README.md

+For this project,you will be required to install mysql and node.js modules.

 Created a small REST API and a web page.

 Problem Statement:
 1. Create a Web form which will take inputs from user.
 Below are the form fields.
 a.
 User Name